What is the Development Team?

 If I join the Development Team do I get to race?

-The Recreational Team does not participate in regattas.
+The Development Team does not participate in regattas.
 There may be racing among teammates at practice depending on the day’s practice plan.
 But we do help you get ready for the Racing Team if that is where you want to head.
 The Racing coaches are always watching our Development Team for “hot prospects” to move up.

 I’m a freshman in high school, should I join the Development or Racing Team?